Fixed- & single-gear bikes from the Hetchins.org foto archive

 Below: A frame which Alf took to a show in California in the mid 1980s.

-It bears the penultimate Southend serial number, H13267;
+It bears a very late Southend serial number, H13267;

 Below: Mo iii deluxe Track Special for a Japanese customer.